-The Audit Services Manager reports on an administrative basis to the Director of Finance and Procurement and reports functionally to the Audit Committee, and other senior management.
+The Audit Services Manager reports on an administrative basis to the Strategic Enabler - Finance and Resources, and reports functionally to the Audit and Risk Committee, and other senior management.
 The Audit Services Manager also, where appropriate, works closely with the Monitoring Officer.
-An Annual report will also be produced and presented to the Audit Committee which will include an 'opinion' from the Audit Services Manager on the adequacy and effectiveness of internal control, risk management and governance within the Authority.
+An Annual report will also be produced and presented to the Audit and Risk Committee which will include an 'opinion' from the Audit Services Manager on the adequacy and effectiveness of internal control, risk management and governance within the Fire Authority.